 It's important to note that a foundation degree is not the same as a foundation year.
 A foundation degree is a standalone qualification equivalent to two years of a three year degree, whereas a foundation year course gives you access onto a degree course.
-International students can find out more about our University preparation courses provided by the INTO Centre

-Apply for a Foundation Degree
+Apply for a foundation degree

 Ready to apply for a foundation degree?
 If you’re applying for a full-time foundation degree you should make your application through UCAS.
 Applications should be submitted to UCAS by 15 January, however if this date has passed then it’s not usually too late to apply.
 If you’ve missed the 15 January deadline, contact our admissions team who will be able to discuss your application with you.
 You can also apply for an undergraduate degree through Clearing if you didn’t receive the grades you were expecting, or if you start your UCAS application after 30 June.